Transformation in Media Consumption

 Year-after-year new homeowners continue to be the #1 market for new reverse osmosis (RO) sales.
 However, in 2021, businesses can reach new homeowners in a different way than ever before.
 In 2021, the new homeowner list takes on a digital signature.
 This can be done in conjunction with mail and phone or even as a standalone campaign.
 This utilizes the new technology of addressable geofencing.
 Since these new cloud-based platforms have dropped the cost for these campaigns, these digital campaigns are now affordable for most dealerships.
 With addressable geo-fencing, you are reaching the same new homeowners digitally that you may be mailing or calling.
 This way you are maximizing your outreach to the new homeowners on your list.
 By reaching them in another way, you are increasing your brand recognition and chance for response.

 Another new 2021 marketing trend for water quality dealers is competitive marketing.
 In this case, businesses can show their digital ads to people in competitive businesses.
 For example, the 2019 WQA Consumer Opinion Study showed that 33% of water filtration buyers purchased their units at home improvement stores while 8% purchased from local dealers.
-Consider that you can serve ads to people who are walking out of the Lowes or Home Depot in your area.
+Using digital display advertising, you can can serve ads to people who are walking out of the Lowes or Home Depot in your area.
 Since these programs have a fairly low cost per impression, this might be a new, unique way to expose dealerships to new prospects.
 As with all digital ads, the goal is to drive people to the website.

 Marketing Credit Options